maideyildiz/maideyildiz/README.md

 ### Hi there I am Maide 👋
 A passionate developer from Turkey.
-I am currently working on frontend technologies and creating websites on WordPress and Squarespace.
+I am currently working on backend technologies like C# and Java.

 Also, learning **Django and React**